apple/swift-metrics/Sources/Metrics/Docs.docc/index.md

 A Metrics API package for Swift.

-Refer to `CoreMetrics` module documentation for the majority of types.
+Refer to the `CoreMetrics` module documentation for the majority of types.